Winter Stroke Risk in North India: Causes & Prevention

 Blood Vessel Constriction

 When exposed to cold, your body's natural reaction is to preserve heat.
 It does this by narrowing the blood vessels, particularly those in your extremities.
 This process, called vasoconstriction, increases your blood pressure because the heart has to pump harder to circulate blood through these tightened vessels.
-According to Apollo Hospitals, this spike in blood pressure is a primary contributor to a higher risk of stroke, especially for individuals already dealing with hypertension.
+According to Apollo Hospitals, this spike in blood pressure is a primary contributor to a higher risk of stroke, especially for individuals already dealing with .

 Thicker Blood and Dehydration